-Widely regarded as one of the greatest players that snooker has ever seen, England’s Ronnie O’Sullivan has won a record 19 triple crown events including five World Championship titles.
+Widely regarded as one of the greatest players that snooker has ever seen, England’s Ronnie O’Sullivan has won a record 20 triple crown events including six World Championship titles.

-O’Sullivan shares the all-time record of 36 ranking event victories with Stephen Hendry and has triumphed at the Masters and UK Championship each on an unmatched seven occasions.
+O’Sullivan holds the all-time record of 38 ranking event victories and has triumphed at the Masters and UK Championship each on an unmatched seven occasions.

 He has compiled more century breaks than any other player to date and in 2019 became the first player to have reached 1,000 career centuries.
 O’Sullivan also holds the record for the most ratified maximum breaks (15) in professional competition, notably including the fastest recorded 147 against Mick Price at the 1997 World Championship.

-He has also held the world number one ranking on four separate occasions, most recently returning to top spot in 2019 for the first time in nine years.
+He has also held the world number one ranking on five separate occasions, most recently returning to top spot in April 2022.